Updated June, 2021.

 What signals should you be looking for?
 When do you take action?
-What are some clear, universal signs that someone is at-risk and needs treatment?
+What are some clear, universal signs that someone is at-risk and needs support?

 1. Drop in functioning at school or work